j23414/mango-user-guide/quickstart.md

 ![](img27.png)

-Turn on node labels by typing either of the following:
+Turn on node labels by typing the following:

 ```
-text("node");
 foreach node in cpn set _text=name;
 ```